Pike Place Market: Transportation

 The main arm of the market is located along the eponymous Pike Place, a two-block street that runs northwest for approximately 940 ft between Pike Street and Virginia Street.
-From 1907 to 2025 the market was open to one-way automobile traffic despite its heavy pedestrian use.
-While previously the street only closed to automobiles during some events, efforts to create a permanent pedestrian zone have resulted in an extended trial period starting in late April of 2025 despite having been opposed by some market vendors and business owners.
-The closing of the street to vehicular traffic has been described as a "perennial issue" by the PDA due to Pike Place Market's status as a working market and the need for loading zones, which contrasts with overwhelming support from Seattle residents for restricting vehicles.
-The closure to vehicular traffic was originally scheduled from April to August 2025 due to nearby Seattle Public Utilities and Puget Sound Energy projects that resurfaced a section of Pike Place, but has since been extended to spring 2026.
-Market leaders cited positive feedback from customers and vendors, increased foot traffic, increased sales, and the need for more research as justification for the extension.
+From 1907 to 2025, the market was open to one-way automobile traffic despite its heavy pedestrian use.
+The street was previously only closed to automobiles during some events, but efforts to create a permanent pedestrian zone emerged in the early 21st century despite opposition from some market vendors and business owners.
+The closing of the street to vehicular traffic has been described as a "perennial issue" by the PDA due to Pike Place Market's status as a working market and the need for loading zones.

+A trial period for the pedestrianization of Pike Place began in April 2025 due to nearby Seattle Public Utilities and Puget Sound Energy projects that resurfaced a section of the street.
+A sewer under Pike Place had undergone emergency repairs in 2024 and the permanent cobblestone and bricks between Pine and Virginia streets were planned to be installed.
+During the construction project, vehicular access during daytime hours was limited to deliveries, pickups, emergency vehicles, and vehicles with disabled passengers or drivers.
+The trial was originally scheduled to end in late August, but was extended into 2026 while the PDA evaluated a permanent version.
+The PDA cited positive feedback from customers and vendors, a year-over-year increase in foot traffic, and a reported increase in sales as indicators of support for a long-term pedestrianization system.
+Several types of vehicular barriers, including planters and movable fences, are planned to be installed at entrances to the market in April 2026.

-The market is located near the Westlake Center transit hub, which is served by a bus mall, Link light rail at Westlake station, the Seattle Center Monorail, and South Lake Union Streetcar.
+The market is located near the Westlake Center transit hub, which is served by Link light rail at Westlake station, the Seattle Center Monorail, the South Lake Union Streetcar, and local buses.
 An extension of the streetcar, named the Center City Connector, was planned to stop on 1st Avenue adjacent to the market but is on hold due to funding shortfalls.